 And the message is love.

 Loving yourself and those who can’t, and the courage it takes to ask for help also resonates.
-Which is why it means a lot to me to be the voice behind the Iowa Department of Public Health’s campaign to help those struggling with alcohol, drugs, gambling, mental health or suicidal thoughts.
-My hope is that it helps.
+Which is why it means the world to me to be the voice behind the Iowa Department of Public Health’s campaign to help those struggling with alcohol, drugs, gambling, mental health or suicidal thoughts.

 After five years of touring and talkbacks with audiences young and old alike, I’m certain my work with The (Alzheimer’s) Remember Project has benefited members of the sleepy communities we’ve visited.
 The same goes for the 60,000 elementary school students who participated in the two environmental comedy shows I toured across America.